Office of Loan Programs

 Please feel free to contact our office if you have any questions about your loan.

-- When will I receive notice of my annual interest rate change?
+- When will I receive notice of the annual interest rate changes on my MOP loan?

-The new interest rate for your MOP loan is calculated approximately fifteen days before the interest rate change - which is 45 days before any payment change will take effect.
+The new interest rate for your MOP loan is calculated one month before the interest rate change - which is two months prior to your payment change.
 A letter detailing the change will be mailed to you after the calculation is completed.

 - How is my new interest rate determined?

-All MOP loans are tied to the most recently available four-quarter average rate of return earned by the University of California's Short-Term Investment Pool plus an administrative fee component of .25 percent.
+The interest rate for Standard MOP loans is equal to the most recently available four-quarter average earnings rate of the University of California's Short-Term Investment Pool, plus an administrative fee component of .25 percent*.
 The annual maximum adjustment, upward or downward, is capped at 1 percent and is adjusted on the anniversary date of the loan.
-The anniversary date is the date upon which the twelfth payment is due and occurs on the same calendar month and day each year.
-For example, if the first payment on your loan was made on July 1, 1995, the anniversary date of your loan will be June 1st of each succeeding year.
+The anniversary date is the date upon which the twelfth payment is due and occurs on the same calendar month and day each year thereafter.
+For example, if the first payment on your loan was due on July 1, 2019, the anniversary date of your loan is June 1st of each succeeding year.
 Loan rates for this program generally fluctuate less than most indices used by other institutional lenders (see the Historical Rate Index and chart (pdf)).
+MOP loans funded on or after January 1, 2014, have an interest rate cap of ten percent over the starting interest rate. *For loans that received final approval (loan commitment) on or after August 1, 2019, the minimum floor rate is 3.25%.

 The outstanding loan balance is amortized over the remaining term based on the new interest rate.
 As interest is paid in arrears, the payment change will occur one month after the interest rate changes.

-- Who is responsible for the payment of hazard insurance premiums and property tax installments?
+- How do I pay my hazard insurance premiums and property tax installments?

 - Why do you sometimes ask for copies of my renewed hazard insurance policy?

-Typically, we will receive a hazard renewal insurance form directly from the company when the annual premium has been paid.
-Occasionally, however, the firm will not send us the policy and we need to contact you for a copy.
+We monitor hazard insurance policies to confirm that coverage remains in force.
+Typically, we will receive a hazard insurance renewal form directly from the insurance company when the annual premium has been paid.
+Occasionally, however the insurance company will not send us the policy and we need to contact you for a copy.

 - Should I send the University a copy of my current Homeowners Insurance policy every year?

-The Mortgage Origination and Supplemental Home Loan Programs require that a current homeowner's insurance policy is provided to the Office of Loan Programs (OLP) at the time of annual renewal as verification that satisfactory hazard insurance is maintained on the property.
+The Mortgage Origination and Supplemental Home Loan Programs require that a current homeowner's insurance policy is provided to the Office of Loan Programs at the time of annual renewal as verification that satisfactory hazard insurance is maintained on the property.
 Generally, these renewals come from the insurance company.
 If you cancel your homeowner's policy in order to move to a different provider, the University will receive a notice of cancellation.
-You should instruct the new provider to send a copy of the declarations page to OLP.
+You should instruct the new provider to send a copy of the declarations page to the Office of Loan Programs.
 If we don't receive a notice from the new company, we will contact you to find out the status of your insurance.

 The policy should also have the University of California listed as the Mortgagee.
-The Mortgagee clause should read:
+The complete mortgagee clause should read as shown here:

 Its Successors and/or Assigns